paulchui123/uspto/README.md

 week, the updater can be scheduled once a week to keep your data up-to-date.
 Also, you can reduce the number of threads for the updater script to not disrupt the user experience during update time.

 $ python USPTOParser.py -update -t 3

+## **Further Information:**

+### CPU Load balancing

+The script currently uses a load balancer which initially calculates the number of CPU cores in your computer and then will check periodically how much CPU load is being consumed.
+If the overall CPU load is less than 75%, another thread is added.
+These settings can be adjusted in the script.

+### Bulk Database Insertion Performance

+The option to insert each document's data into the database can be done two ways.
+The script can insert each document record immediately after it is parsed or in bulk after a file is finished being parsed.
+Using bulk storage utilizes .csv files to temporarily store the data before it is inserted in bulk.
+If the `-csv` command line argument is not set, then the .csv. files are erased after being used to load the data.

+Performance of using bulk uploader resulted in... ???